New Army Family Housing opens at Camp Humphreys, Korea

 |0

-This work, New Army Family Housing opens at Camp Humphreys, Korea [Image 5 of 5], by CPL Estevan Hidalgo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New Army Family Housing opens at Camp Humphreys, Korea, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT